pletch/esphome-vistaECP-idf/README.md

 - Relay board emulation has been removed.
 Expander emulation remains.
 - Config refactored with validation.
 Carefully examine the example YAML file (https://github.com/pletch/esphome-vistaECP-idf/blob/idf/vista-ecp-idf.yaml) for specifying sensors and other details as these are different from original project.
 - Sensors refactored to work with modified config approach.
-- Zone emulation specifier in yaml config automatically enables expander board emulation on appropriate address and corresponding group of eight zone numbers.
-No need to explictly declare expander address in YAML.
+- Zone emulation specifier in yaml config automatically enables expander board emulation (e.g. Honeywell 4219) on appropriate address and corresponding group of eight zone numbers.
 - Refactored to support workflow associated with Vistabus class using FreeRTOS tasks for UART comm and intertask comm via FreeRTOS Queues.
 - Use of separate FreeRTOS task for nearly all command packet processing.
 Esphome Loop used only to verify connection to panel.
-No more "Component xx took a long time for an operation" errors in log!
+No need to suppress "Component xx took a long time for an operation" errors in log.
 - Targeted only towards ESPHome API.
 Stand-alone MQTT is removed.
 - Web server interface component not integrated as is done in the upstream version.
 - Uses one or two (if monitoring TX wire for RF messages etc.) hardware UARTS on the ESP32 family rather than software GPIO bit-banging.